Post

 I believe that for this blog to be vital and valuable, it needs to be updated consistently.
 Ideally, I would post once a week, but I don’t want to force out content or write low-quality posts.
 Nonetheless, I plan to post at least once every two weeks.
 I intend to organize my wide-ranging interests, from development and design book contents to web development, game development, and algorithms (coding tests), on this blog.

 Additionally, if you truly want to differentiate yourself from others, writing content in English could be beneficial.
 If not only Korean developers but also people from around the world read my blog, it would further increase my value.
+Well, I have very poor English conversation and writing skills, so one purpose of posting in English is to improve my English skills.
+My English isn’t very good, so writing in English will help me improve my skills.
+I’m sorry if you find any grammar mistakes.

 4. Continuity